carlcs/craft-revmanifest/readme.md

 # Rev Manifest plugin for Craft

-A Craft plugin to look up an asset's filename in an asset revisioning manifest like the one [gulp-rev][1] outputs.
+A Craft plugin to look up a static asset's filename in an asset revisioning manifest like the one [gulp-rev][1] outputs.

 ## Installation